codepoet80/EnyoHomeControl/interface.md

 + With Callbacks

 Asynchronously updates the state of all accessories in the home, including new structure if the home layout has changed since initially loaded.
-Fires OnUpdateAccessoriesReady callback when everything is complete.
+Fires onUpdateAccessoriesReady callback when everything is complete.

 ### SetAccessoryValue

 + With Callbacks

 Asynchronously sets a value for an accessory (eg: set a light to on or off).
-Fires OnSetAccessoryValueReady callback with the response from the home automation system.
+Fires onSetAccessoryValueReady callback with the response from the home automation system.

 ## Events

-### On<Function>Ready
+### on<Function>Ready

 Called when the function completes successfully

-### On<Function>Failure
+### on<Function>Failure

 Called when the function fails